IanZeta64/Desafio1-Ecommece-CompassUol/README.md

 The program connects to a PostgreSQL database using JDBC and has 5 tables: customers, employees, products, order_lines, and orders.
 The project offers CRUD functionality for products, customers, and employees, as well as the ability to add products to the shopping cart, view the cart, place an order, and calculate the final value.

-As a bonus, the program includes authentication for registered customers, ensuring that their shopping cart is always available, even when closing the application and returning later.
+As a bonus, the program includes authentication for registered customers, ensuring that their shopping cart is always available even when closing the application or switching customer logins.
 It is also possible to authenticate as an employee, with manager and salesperson permissions.
 Only the manager can perform CRUD operations with employees.

 ## Project Structure: